Country or Region | |

 Authorization of health professional(s)Yes Number and cadre of health-care professional authorizations required

 The Termination of Pregnancy Act stipulates: “(3) Except as provided by subsection (4), any treatment for the termination of pregnancy must be carried out in a hospital.
 (4) Subsection (3) and so much of subsection (1) as relates to the opinion of two registered medical practitioners, shall not apply to the termination of a pregnancy by a registered medical practitioner in a case where he is of the opinion, formed in good faith, that the termination of pregnancy is immediately necessary to save the life or to prevent grave permanent injury to the physical or mental health of the pregnant woman.”
 The Standards and Guidelines for Comprehensive Abortion Care stipulate that the lack of other available doctors counts as the equivalent of an emergency situation in which the authorisation of only one doctor is sufficient.
-WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-Third-party authorization should not be required for women to obtain abortion services.
-The requirement for authorization by hospital authorities may violate the right to privacy and women’s access to health care on the basis of equality of men and women.
-Safe Abortion Guidelines, § 4.2.2.2.
+WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+Third-party authorization requirements are incompatible with international human rights law, which provides that States may not restrict women’s access to health services on the ground that they do not have the authorization of husbands, partners, parents or health authorities, because they are unmarried, or because they are women.
+The Abortion Care Guideline recommends that abortion be available on the request of the woman, girl or other pregnant person without the authorization of any other individual, body or institution.
+Abortion Care Guideline § 3.3.2.

 Additional notesThe Termination of Pregnancy Act stipulates: “(3) Except as provided by subsection (4), any treatment for the termination of pregnancy must be carried out in a hospital.
 (4) Subsection (3) and so much of subsection (1) as relates to the opinion of two registered medical practitioners, shall not apply to the termination of a pregnancy by a registered medical practitioner in a case where he is of the opinion, formed in good faith, that the termination of pregnancy is immediately necessary to save the life or to prevent grave permanent injury to the physical or mental health of the pregnant woman.”
 The Standards and Guidelines for Comprehensive Abortion Care stipulate that the lack of other available doctors counts as the equivalent of an emergency situation in which the authorisation of only one doctor is sufficient. |